0x-s13i/erl-simulation/part 1/README.md

 # erl-simulation
 Erlang implementation of a simulated world where animals roam around virtual worlds.

-This part of the assignment creates an animal process which roams around the world, not worrying about obstacles, other animals, or the edge of the earth.
+This part of the exercise creates an animal process which roams around the world, not worrying about obstacles, other animals, or the edge of the earth.
 It uses `io:format/2` to provide feedback on the animals location.

 Compile with